gerbera/gerbera/doc/config-extended.rst

    :required: true
    :default: `lastfmpass`

-   .. versionchanged:: HEAD Used as apiSecret for API 2.0
+   .. versionchanged:: 3.0.0 Used as apiSecret for API 2.0
    .. code:: xml

         <password>pass</password>